 5. John Lewis

 A much-loved chain of department stores, John Lewis has a large branch on Oxford Street, stocking nearly half a million products from buttons to beds and cushions to cufflinks.
 The store boasts seven floors of fashion, beauty and technology products, as well as an interactive home section, six restaurants and a wine bar.Read More

 Established in 1891 as a hair accessories boutique, Fenwick is now home to five floors of luxury retail on one of London's chicest streets.
 Choose from designer clothing, homewares, bags, shoes, fashion, jewellery and more.
-The cosmetic department is an oasis of exclusive products and Carluccio's cafe is the ideal place to relax.Read More
+The cosmetic department is an oasis of exclusive products and the Bond Street Kitchen is an elegant, peaceful place to relax.Read More

 Debenhams' Oxford Street flagship stocks affordable ranges from a number of British designers, including Jasper Conran and H! by Henry Holland.
 The seven-floor store has a gorgeous beauty hall, a hip homeware department and a stylish menswear floor.Read More